johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-07-18-azure-devops-with-defaultazurecredential/index.md

     inlineScript: npm start # where `npm start` is your command that uses DefaultAzureCredential
 ```

-The above will run the `npm start` command in the context of the Azure CLI, using the service connection specified by `azureSubscription`.
-This service connection will authenticate using the credentials of the service principal associated with it.
-When the code runs and `DefaultAzureCredential` is used, it will use the `AzureCliCredential` to authenticate, as at this point the pipeline is effectively a logged user with the Azure CLI.
+The above will run the `npm start` command in the context of the Azure CLI.
+We won't document it here, but imagine the `npm start` command runs a Node.js script which makes use of `DefaultAzureCredential`.
+The supplied service connection will authenticate using the credentials of the  associated service principal.
+When the code runs and `DefaultAzureCredential` is used, the `AzureCliCredential` will be used to authenticate, as at this point the pipeline is effectively a logged user with the Azure CLI.

 ## Using the `AzureCLI@2` task with `EnvironmentCredential`